Three ways to run Tailscale on macOS

 - A standalone Mac application, available from Tailscale packages

 - The open source

 The three variants share the same core packet processing code; they differ primarily in how they’re packaged and how they interact with the system.

 To be in the Mac App Store, applications run in the macOS App Sandbox, isolating the app from the rest of the system.
 In that sandbox, applications can be a Network Extension to implement VPNs or VPN-like functionality.
 The Network Extension system does not work for applications distributed outside of the Mac App Store.

 In later versions of macOS, Apple added the similar but slightly different System Extension method of implementing VPNs.

-We have a version of the Tailscale macOS application that uses a System Extension instead and can be distributed outside of the App Store (as a DMG or zip), but it’s not finished enough for wide distribution yet.
-It will be available for general download in the future.
+Tailscale also has a version of the Tailscale macOS application that uses a System Extension instead, which can be distributed outside of the App Store (as a DMG or zip).

 The final method is running the open source Tailscale